-The indictment or formal charge against a Defendant isn't evidence of guilt.
-The law presumes every Defendant is innocent.
+The indictment or formal charge against a defendant isn't evidence of guilt.
+The law presumes every defendant is innocent.
 The Defendant does not have to prove [his] [her] innocence or produce any evidence at all.
-A Defendant does not have to testify, and if the Defendant chose not to testify, you cannot consider that in any way while making your decision.
+A defendant does not have to testify, and you cannot consider in any way the fact that the Defendant did not testify.
 The Government must prove guilt beyond a reasonable doubt.
 If it fails to do so, you must find the Defendant not guilty.

 United States v.
 Teague, 953 F.2d 1525, 1539 (11th Cir.
-1992), cert. denied, 506 U.S. 842, 113 S. Ct.
-127, 121 L. Ed.
-2d 82 (1992), Defendant who does not testify is entitled to instruction that no inference may be drawn from that election; see also United States v.
+1992) (Birch, J., concurring) ("defendant who does not testify is entitled to instruction that no inference may be drawn from that election"); see also United States v.
 Veltman, 6 F.3d 1483, 1493 (11th Cir.
-1993) (Court was "troubled" by "absence of instruction on the presumption of innocence at the beginning of the trial...
-Although the court charged the jury on the presumption before they retired to deliberate, we believe it extraordinary for a trial to progress to that stage with nary a mention of this jurisprudential bedrock.")
+1993) (Court was "troubled" by "absence of instruction on the presumption of innocence at the beginning of the trial....
+Although the court charged the jury on the presumption before they retired to deliberate, we believe it extraordinary for a trial to progress to that stage with nary a mention of this jurisprudential bedrock.").